We are thrilled to introduce the first of of three...Read More

 Top DHOAS Myths Busted: The Truth About Interest Rates

 There are a lot of myths and misconceptions out there about DHOAS loans and interest rates.
 What rate do you get with DHOAS?
 Do you have to pay more for a DHOAS rate when you get your home loan than with a regular rate?

-Luckily our property coaches know all of the available defence grants and HOW to use them.
-And they are here to explain it all to you in #axoncoachtalk
+Luckily our Property Coaches know all of the available defence grants and HOW to use them.
+And they are here to explain it all to you in this week’s Coach Talk.